October 2, 2021 – Owen Wilson / Kacey Musgraves (S47 E1)

 • Right out of the gate, newbie James Austin Johnson leads the show and opens the new season as the newest president Biden impersonator!
 I love this.

-• Solid Biden vocal impression from James, even if it isn’t the funniest impression I’ve seen of him (Hint: Nick Mullen).
+• Solid Biden vocal impression from James, even if it isn’t the funniest impression I’ve seen of him.
 This impression it still the most accurate of the current-day Biden.

-• Aidy’s look as Manchun is the stuff of nightmares, and, yet another pandering bit by have female cast members playing male politicians.
+• Aidy’s look as Manchun is the stuff of nightmares, and, yet another pandering bit by havimg female cast members playing male politicians.

 • Melissa as AOC, great impression overall, and a solid take on her.